Ukrainian Exchange: Fixed-Income

 In a bid to improve the technological capabilities and to expand its list of trade instruments, the Ukrainian Exchange offers access to the market of internal government loan bonds (government bonds).
 Order prices are quoted as a percentage of the bonds’ face value.
 All orders submitted to the order book are binding offers.
 When a trade is executed its value includes the accrued interest calculated for the specified final settlement date.
-Minimum lot – UAH 10,000.
+Minimum lot – ₴10,000.
 In order to be admitted to trading on the government bonds market exchange members must register at least one customer code or proprietary trading code linked to an account in the depository National Bank of Ukraine.

 Derivatives

 The derivatives market on the Ukrainian Exchange was launched on 27 May 2010.
 It operates on the trading platform provided by Russian Trading System with its proven collateral system and Central Counterparty guarantees, which has been operating successfully in Russia and demonstrated its capability during more than one crisis.
 Before June 2018, the Ukrainian Exchange trades contracts on the following underlyings: